Alliegaytor/discord-term/README.md

 # ⚠️ In active development!

-**Discord Term** Is forked from the [original project](https://github.com/AL1L/discord-term) on github.
+[**Discord Term**](https://gitlab.com/P-90-For-Retail/discord-term) Is forked from the [original project](https://github.com/AL1L/discord-term) on github.
 [Alliegaytor/discord-term](https://github.com/Alliegaytor/discord-term) has the most up to date source tree on github.

-The project needs active maintainers.
+The project is looking for active maintainers.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
 Any help would be greatly appreciated!

 [[_TOC_]]